brc7/brc7.github.io/_posts/2022-06-03-working-with-undergrads.md

 The orientation meeting is also a good time to address concerns about authorship and author order.
 While it may seem premature, I think it's best to agree on a policy from the beginning so that everyone knows what to expect.
 It goes without saying that undergraduates should be co-authors on any paper that uses their code, ideas, results or writing.
 Also, the graduate student mentor is usually the first author, since they'll probably carry the project and write (or rewrite) the submission.

 However, I recognize two levels beyond co-authorship that signify higher contribution levels.
 Here is my authorship policy for undergraduate researchers.
 1. Co-authorship: This is the baseline level of contribution, where the undergraduate is somewhere on the author list - typically in the second or third position.
+Everyone who contributes in any way gets co-authorship.
 2. Shared primary authorship: Most fields support a way to denote equal contributions from multiple authors - in my field, this is commonly done with a star or footnote.
-Undergrads help critical experiments, write code and help write the paper can usually expect shared primary authorship.
+Undergrads who run critical experiments, write code and help write the paper can usually expect shared primary authorship.
 3. First authorship: Here, the undergraduate appears first on the author list and the graduate student mentor has shared primary authorship.
 This is on the table if they write the majority of the submission or make substantial intellectual contributions without which the project would fail.

 There are three situations where I deviate from this authorship policy.
 The first occurs in fields like theoretical computer science, where the author order is alphabetical.